pschafhalter/rich_tasks_rust/README.md

 - successfully adapted tasks to use AbortableFutures (change ouput signature to match Result<(), Aborted>)
 - tested scheduling abortables with priority and aborting them
 - need to test aborting mid-execution with longer-running tasks than prints LOL

+11/10/2020 (Justin notes on integration tests)
+- Refactor codebase and add integration tests
+  - Key test is preemptable_by_lower which demonstrates higher priority task pending and then being aborted by lower priority task.
+- Add a `spawn_preemptable` that takes in a future returns an AbortHandle
+- TODO: Get spawn API to match with the tokio API
+- TODO: Learn how to do conditional pending